 Radovan Karadžić displayed as a hero in Guča, Serbia 15 years ago (AN/Steffen Emrich)

 March 20, 2019

-(AN) — U.N. appeals judges increased former Bosnian Serb leader Radovan Karadžić’s 40-year sentence to life in prison after upholding his convictions for genocide, war crimes and crimes against humanity.
+U.N. appeals judges increased former Bosnian Serb leader Radovan Karadžić’s 40-year sentence to life in prison after upholding his war crimes convictions.

 A watch post in the West Bank city of Hebron (AN/Kyle Taylor)